 SLAs account for reliability, responsiveness and other service-level metrics.
-Thus, if a company cannot meet an SLA target, the business likely raises concerns and questions about its reliability, responsiveness and overall commitment to providing exceptional service.
-As a result, this business may be susceptible to brand reputation damage, revenue loss and customer turnover due to its inability to meet an SLA target.
+Thus, if a company cannot meet an SLA target, the business likely raises concerns and questions.
+That may be about its reliability, responsiveness and overall commitment to providing exceptional service.
+As a result, this business may be susceptible to brand reputation damage, revenue loss and customer turnover.
+This will be due to its inability to meet an SLA target.

-For businesses that are concerned about falling behind their SLA targets, a solution is available – an alert tracking system that offers SLA-based management.
+For all the businesses that are concerned about falling behind their SLA targets, a solution is available.
+That is an alert tracking system that offers SLA-based management.

 How Does SLA-Based Management Work?

-An alert tracking system that offers SLA-based management allows a business to create SLA policies for service tickets based on their priorities and severity, set up rules for each customer’s company, group or department and automatically send escalation notifications to users and managers about SLA violations.
+An alert tracking system that offers SLA-based management, allows a business to create SLA policies for service tickets.
+This happens based on their priorities and severity.
+This further sets up rules for each customer’s company, group or department and automatically send escalation notifications.
+Those notifications will be sent to the users and managers about SLA violations.
 Plus, the system enables a business to set up specific operating hours and on-call schedules for each SLA policy.